Review Polarity-wise Recommender: Introduction

 \section{Introduction}

 \IEEEPARstart{N}{owadays}, posting reviews on e-commerce platforms has become ubiquitous among online shoppers to share their purchasing experiences.
 These textual reviews usually contain rich semantic information about user preferences and item attributes, thereby playing an increasingly important role in recommender systems~\cite{cheng2019mmalfm}.
-One typical benefit is that reviews enable the machine to effectively exploit more side information, and superior recommendation performance can often be achieved when compared with canonical matrix factorization-based methods \cite{liu2021factor}, as the latter utilize only the sparse rating matrix.
+One typical benefit is that reviews enable the machine to effectively exploit more side information, and receive superior performance as compared with canonical matrix factorization-based methods \cite{liu2021factor}, as the latter methods utilize only the sparse rating matrix.